Can I Sue the City If a Pothole Damages My Vehicle in Georgia?

 Can I sue the city if a pothole damages my vehicle in Georgia?

-Yes, but only if you can prove the government had actual or constructive notice of the hazard.
-Drivers often ask what happens when a pothole damages my vehicle in Georgia, and the answer depends on notice, deadlines, and comparative fault rules.
+Yes, but only if you can prove the government had actual or constructive notice of the hazard and failed to fix it in time.
+Whether you can recover for pothole-related vehicle damage depends on notice, deadlines, and Georgia’s comparative fault rules.

 What is an ante litem notice and when do I send it?